 Each day, write down 3- 5 things.
 The first few days might be easy – or maybe not!
 We are so used to judging ourselves rather than choosing gratitude.
-As you choose to deliberately put your attention on what you admire about you, you will have more joy, more satisfaction and more of you.
+As you choose to deliberately put your attention on what you admire about yourself, you will have more joy, more satisfaction, and more of you.

 Ask the question, “What would make me happy?”

-If you desire to be a gentleman, you have to start including you in the creation of your life.
+If you desire to be a gentleman, you have to start including yourself in the creation of your life.
 What do you desire?
 What makes you happy?
 What makes you come alive?
 Whatever it is, do those things.
 Choose those things.
-When you honor you and choose for you, everyone around you benefits.
+When you honor yourself and choose for yourself, everyone around you benefits.

 Choose the life that works for you.

-Perhaps you have been told your entire life that choosing for you is selfish.
+Perhaps you have been told your entire life that choice for you is selfish.
 The opposite is actually true.
 When you choose what works for you, you are able to contribute more.

 Stop self-protecting.
 Drop the barriers.